guybrush/node-fileify/README.markdown

 Optionally you can specify an extension `ext` which can be a filter function, regexp, or string to match extensions.
 By default, returns all files.

-browserifyFile will do a recursive traversal of `dir` and return all the files except for hidden ones unless you specify a callback for `ext`.
+fileify will do a recursive traversal of `dir` and return all the files except for hidden ones unless you specify a callback for `ext`.

 example